DigitalPublishingToolkit/TOD29GOODDATA/md/14chapter9.md

     conclude whether any of them amount to smart regulatory practice.

 [^09chapter9_50]: By various estimates only the costs of communications data
-    localisation will be anywhere from \$50 million to \$154 billion.
+    localisation will be anywhere from $50 million to $154 billion.
-    See 'Russia\'s "Big Brother Law" to Cost Telecoms \$154Bln -- Report', *The Moscow Times*, 26 August 2016, https://themoscowtimes.com/news/anti-terror-big-brother-law-to-cost-russian-companies-154bln-says-expert-55125.
+    See 'Russia's "Big Brother Law" to Cost Telecoms $154Bln -- Report', *The Moscow Times*, 26 August 2016, https://themoscowtimes.com/news/anti-terror-big-brother-law-to-cost-russian-companies-154bln-says-expert-55125.